 It was incredible to see just how many mussels can be produced at the hatchery.
 You saw huge tanks used to grow mussels from their swimming larval stage through to their settling stage.
 Mussel larvae are tiny and can only be seen under a microscope.
 The tanks holding mussel larvae were brown in colour as millions of mussel larvae gather in what looks like a brown slurry.
 Hannah showed you how mussel larvae are screened every two days to maintain quality.
 This is done by filtering the tanks of mussel larvae through very fine sieves to remove the undersized mussels.
-You can see this on the video.
 I hadn’t realised that mussels have a swimming larval stage and it was neat watching them under the microscope as the zoomed around.

 Food for filter feeders